miscelllaneous/MucusPlugDetector/README.md

 Download the models from the following link and place the directory in the root directory of the repository: https://drive.google.com/drive/folders/1mGL0g-UyrwLhiaPMtvBl5tcRu9CN9oWe?usp=sharing

+The image files corresponding to the LIDC-IDRI dataset used in the paper are also available at this link.

 Please create an image and run a container following the provided Dockerfile.
 Please mount this directory.
 Place your nii.gz files in the inference_input directory.
 We recommend using HRCT data with finer resolution than 0.5mm in x and y directions, and thinner than 1mm resolution in z direction.